Commercial Content | 18+ | T&C Apply | Play Responsibly | Ad Disclosure

-The pace of the second-day is gentler.
-There’s only one Group One race.
-It’s Prince of Wales’s Stake.
+The highlight from day two is the Prince of Wales’s Stake.
 This race dates back to 1862 and it’s still widely popular.
 However, there are many different races the bookmakers will offer attractive Royal Ascot betting offers for.
-Who knows, before or during the tournament, it is possible to find Royal Ascot free bets, a way for the bookmakers to attract more customers.
+Before and during the festival, it is possible to find Royal Ascot free bets, a way for the bookmakers to attract more customers.

 The third day is the day of the historic Gold Cup.
-This year it’s on Thursday the 20th of June.
+This year it’s on Thursday 16th June.
 The Gold Cup is UK’s most important race for horses that run over a long distance, so-called stayers.
 The race is run over a distance of 2 miles and 4 furlongs and dating back to 1807, it’s the oldest surviving race of the festival.

 The third day is unofficially also known as ladies day and it’s the highlight of the Royal Ascot.
 The Gold Cup Stakes will start at 4:20.
 However, there are some other interesting races as well, so make sure to check for special Royal Ascot betting offers.

-The Gold Cup might be over, but the fun just begins.
+The Gold Cup might be over, but the high class flat racing continues apace.
 On the fourth day, you can find two more Group One races and other top events.

 The Coronation Stakes is definitely the pinnacle of the day.
 The race is run over 1 mile and it’s open to 3-year-old fillies.
 Make sure you don’t miss it!